mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 That was deliberate.
 The reason is that views come
 in multiple forms.
-To call views *functions*
+To say views are *functions*
-would only be part
+would be part
 of the story.
-To call them *classes*
-would be a different chapter
-in the story.
+Later chapters in that story cover how they can also be implemented in *classes*.

 Even if I attempted
 to call views *callables,*